Annemarie Bolduc

 GROWING & COOKING TIPS

-In the garden, I’ve experimented with different cultivars and the hard neck type seems to do better in our cool climate zone.
-My winning variety has some purple on the peel and has a lovely strong taste.
+In the garden, I’ve experimented with different cultivars, and the hard neck type seems to do better in our cool climate zone.
+My winning variety has some purple on the peel and has a lovely, strong taste.
 I never had pest or disease problems with them, and they themselves can repel unwanted bugs, like how the famed garlic breath does.
-As sown in some good rich draining soil in late autumn (May here), the winter rain does most of the job so there is nothing to do except mulching and weeding (garlic hate competition).
-Later in the season, the “spears” or “scapes” (which is the flower stem of the hard neck varieties) start to shoot and when long enough they can be cut as needed for cooking.
-Removing the scapes is also good as the growth will concentrate on the bulb.
-When the plants start to die out, that is time to pull out the garlic heads.
+As sown in some good, rich, draining soil in late autumn (May here), the winter rain does most of the job, so there is nothing to do except mulching and weeding (garlic hate competition).
+Later in the season, the “spears” or “scapes” (which are the flower stems of the hard neck varieties) start to shoot and when long enough they can be cut as needed for cooking.
+Removing the scapes is also good, as the growth will concentrate on the bulb.
+When the plants start to die, it is time to pull out the garlic heads.
 In early December, all my bunches are hanging to dry under the roof of my terrace… no vampires will come and bother us until Xmas time!
-Then I brush them to remove any remaining dirt, cut the leaves and hairy roots, and store them at room temperature in a cool, dry, ventilated and dark place.
-They can keep for 5-6 months before sprouting if well stored.
-I don’t need to give any cooking tips here as it is such a universal ingredient but I use garlic in many recipes like this delicious Garlic and Herbs Roast Chicken.
-Growing your own or finding some locally grown garlic at a farmer’s market near you is surely good for yourself, the environment and for supporting local and smaller-scale farming.
+Then I brush them to remove any remaining dirt, cut the leaves and hairy roots, and store them at room temperature in a cool, dry, ventilated, dark place.
+If well stored, they can be kept for 5-6 months before sprouting.
+I always freeze a bunch of gloves for longer storage, and make some garlic and herb salts as preserves.

 Cooking with the backyard garlic • Photography © Bottle and Brush Studio 2019-22